 The City has also used this initiative with the current design-build renovation and expansion of the Charleston Coliseum and Convention Center.
 With this autonomy the City was able to determine for itself whether it was a suitable project for design-build, the scope of the project, and was able to include price as part of the overall evaluation of the submitted designs.
-The City substantially completed the multi-million-dollar project, which is considerably less expensive than if design-build would not have been used, in November 2018.
+The City completed the multi-million-dollar project in 2019.
 During construction, the City Council was able to approve change orders and changes in the design or construction in a timely and efficient manner to keep the project on schedule and within the anticipated budget.

-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.